syncfusion-content/winui-docs/winui/Funnel-Chart/Tooltip.md

 ### Tooltip duration

-The [`ShowDuration`]() propety is used to set the duration time for tooltip to be displayed in milliseconds.
+The [`ShowDuration`]() property is used to set the duration time for tooltip to be displayed in milliseconds.

 The following code example demonstrates the duration of the tooltip set as 5 seconds.